-Two hundred and fourteen groups of caregivers and children (n = 107 in Parkopolis) visiting two exhibits in the Please Touch Museum in Philadelphia, PA were observed.
-Children ranged in age from less than one year old to an estimated age up to 12-years-old.
-Although children may ask questions as early as 2-years-old (e.g., Ronfard et al., 2018), younger children's questions were difficult to code reliably using the methods of this study.
-Therefore, any group that did not have at least one child estimated to be above the age of 2 was excluded from analyses, in an effort to preserve coding reliability.
-After excluding groups without a child estimated to be above the age of 2, the final sample included 197 groups (n= 93 in Parkopolis).
+A total of 214 groups of caregivers and children (n = 107in Parkopolis) visiting two exhibits in the Please Touch Museum in Philadelphia, PA, were observed.
+Children ranged in age from younger than 1 year old to an estimated age of up to 12 years old.
+Although children may ask questions as early as 2 years old (e.g., Ronfard, Zambrana, Hermansen, & Kelemen, 2018), younger children's questions were difficult to code reliably using the methods of this study.
+Therefore, any group that did not have at least one child estimated to be above the age of 2 years was excluded from analyses in an effort to preserve coding reliability.
+After excluding groups without a child estimated to be above the age of 2 years, the final sample included 197 groups (n = 93 in Parkopolis).
 No demographic information beyond approximate ages and genders were collected.
 Groups included 280 adults (190 female) and 333 children (159 female).
-The average estimated age of children was 4.29 years (SD= 1.97).
+The average estimated age of children was 4.29 years (SD = 1.97).
 Separate t-tests revealed no differences in demographics between the two conditions (Table 1).
-All observations took place between July and August 2018, during weekdays.
-This study, titled "[City blinded] Playful Learning City" was approved by the [Institution blinded] IRB, protocol #24,532.
-Note that there is potential overlap between the two exhibits, as families could have gone from one exhibit to the other while visiting the museum.
+All observations took place between July and August 2018 on weekdays.
+This study, titled "Philadelphia Playful Learning City," was approved by the university's Institutional Review Board, protocol #24,532.
+Note that there is potential overlap between the two exhibits as families could have gone from one exhibit to the other while visiting the museum.
 However, as previous research (Bustamante et al., 2020) on these exhibits suggested, there is no reason to suspect systematic differences in which exhibit families would visit first; the exhibits are in opposite corners of the museum with the same room size, layout, and approximately the same distance from the museum entrance.